D'Angelo Russell

 GLos Angeles Lakers

-Russell (foot) is available for Wednesday's game against the Grizzlies, Ryan Ward of LakersNation.com reports.
+Russell (illness) is listed as probable for Wednesday's game versus the Grizzlies, Ryan Ward of LakersNation.com reports.

 ANALYSIS